I am seriously so excited to share this recipe with you. Woohoo!

 You can eat this as a breakfast cereal with milk, of course, but it’s also really good sprinkled on top of yogurt.

 As with most granolas, there’s some flexibility here.
-You don’t have to include coconut, you can use nuts other than almonds, and though I haven’t tried it yet, I’m quite sure you could use coconut oil instead of the vegetable oil.
+You don’t have to include coconut, you can use nuts other than almonds, and you can use coconut oil in place of the vegetable oil.

 No-Stir Granola